zoonoo/azure-docs.ko-kr/articles/sql-database/sql-database-advisor-portal.md

 <properties
-   pageTitle="Azure 포털을 사용하는 Azure SQL 데이터베이스 관리자 | Microsoft Azure" description="Azure 포털의 Azure SQL 데이터베이스 관리자를 사용하여 현재 쿼리 성능을 향상시킬 수 있는 기존 SQL 데이터베이스에 대한 권장 사항을 검토하고 구현할 수 있습니다." services="sql-database" documentationCenter="" authors="stevestein"
+   pageTitle="Azure SQL Database Advisor using the Azure portal | Microsoft Azure" description="You can use the Azure SQL Database Advisor in the Azure portal to review and implement recommendations for your existing SQL Databases that can improve current query performance." services="sql-database" documentationCenter="" authors="stevestein"